 - "Rich-looking plastics, lightly padded surfaces, and wood or textured aluminum trim line the interior, and seem in line with prices." -- Consumer Guide (2012)

 - "The 135i's interior and ride quality first rate and on par with its stablemates, though space is definitely at a premium." -- Motor Trend (2008)

-The 2013 1-Series has seatbelts for four.
+The 2013 1-Series seats four.
 Test drivers say that with good head- and legroom, the front seats will be comfortable for most drivers.
 One critic says that visibility in the coupe model is good, but finds that the front headrests are an obstruction when reversing.
 Rear visibility in convertible models is poor.
-Reviewers also say that the rear seats are tight for adults.
+Some reviewers also say that the rear seats are tight for adults.
 There’s only room for two, and they think that adults will only be comfortable back there during short trips.

 - "The rear seat that's actually spacious enough to use qualifies as another noteworthy standard feature." -- Kelley Blue Book

 - "Ample room for adults on comfortable seats with standard height adjustment, though some testers find the seat side bolsters overly confining.
 Thin pillars in the coupe provide fine visibility to all directions, though wide front headrests can get in the way when backing up.
 Convertibles, which have a well-insulated soft top, sacrifice visibility to the rear corners and directly astern due to thick rear ‘pillars’ and a small back window." -- Consumer Guide (2012)

 - "Unlike some of its rivals, BMW does not attempt to stuff five seats into a compact coupe that is more desirable for four people.
 There are four seats -- two up front and two in the rear, and that's that.
 The result is enough headroom and legroom for four people, which helps to keep those four people reasonably civil on long trips." -- The Washington Post (2009)